tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://www.sciencedaily.com/releases/2015/12/151211131723.htm](http://www.sciencedaily.com/releases/2015/12/151211131723.htm)

-- Getting enough sleep is an essential part of any athletes training program, but a new study reveals intensive bouts of exercise can make it hard to get 40 winks
+- Getting enough sleep is an essential part of any athlete’s training program, but a new study reveals intensive bouts of exercise can make it hard to get 40 winks

 - the athletes' moods and capacity for exercise both worsened over the period of observation